apache/druid/docs/development/extensions-core/kafka-ingestion.md

 For more information on data formats, see [Data formats](../../ingestion/data-formats.md).

-Finally, you would want to add these Kafka metadata columns to the `dimensionsSpec` (alternatively you can set your `dimensionsSpec` to auto-detect columns.
+Finally, add these Kafka metadata columns to the `dimensionsSpec` or  set your `dimensionsSpec` to auto-detect columns.

 The following supervisor spec demonstrates how to ingest the Kafka header, key, and timestamp into Druid dimensions: